Skip to content

 The short answer is yes.
 Although the housing market continues to be sizzling hot, prefab homes are still less expensive than stick-built alternatives.
 To begin with, the average sales price of site-built homes sold in the first 4 months of 2021 was $414,250.
 The most recent report available from the U.S. Census Bureau shows that the average sales price of a manufactured home in 2020 was around $88,000.
 The base price of a manufactured home currently ranges between $80,000 and $120,000, depending on its floor plan and location.

-The main reason why prefab homes are less expensive than the houses constructed on-site is that they're built-in manufacturing plants.
-Just like conventional builders, prefab home builders are now facing rising material and labor costs.
+Prefab homes are less expensive than houses constructed on-site because they're built in manufacturing plants.
+Like conventional builders, prefab home builders are facing rising material and labor costs.
 But because these builders specialize in constructing prefab homes at a large scale, they're able to cut down on their material, building, and assembly costs and pass significant cost savings on to homebuyers.

 An important consideration is that the total cost of a manufactured home is higher than the price of the structure itself.
 That's because the base price doesn't include site prep, delivery, assembly, utility hookups, customizations, and the price of the land, which can vary greatly by location.